$\Upsilon$ suppression at forward rapidity in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

 The signal yields are evaluated by performing fits to the $\mu^+\mu^-$ invariant mass distributions.
 In order to improve the purity of the dimuon sample a set of selection criteria~\cite{Abelev:2014nua} has been applied on the muon tracks, including the request of the matching between the tracks reconstructed in the trigger and tracking detectors of the muon spectrometer and a cut on the track transverse momentum ($p_{\rm T} > 2$ GeV/$c$).
-The latter cut has a small effect on the number of detected resonances.
+The latter cut has a small effect ($\sim 2\%$) on the number of detected resonances.
 The raw \upsi yields are extracted using the sum of three extended Crystal Ball (CB) functions~\cite{ALICE-Quarkonia-signal-extraction}, one for each of \upsis, \upsiss and \upsisss.
-The extended CB function consists of a Gaussian core with non-Gaussian tails to take into account the radiative contributions of the \upsi production and the absorber effects, such as multiple Coulomb scattering and muon energy loss.
+The extended CB function consists of a Gaussian core with non-Gaussian tails on both sides to take into account the radiative contributions of the \upsi production and the absorber effects of muon energy loss in the low mass tail, whereas the high mass tail is attributed to the multiple Coulomb scattering in the front absorber and the momentum resolution of the tracking chambers.
 The background is fitted with the sum of two exponential functions (see left panel of Fig.~\ref{fig:mass_dist}).
 Since the signal-to-background (S/B) ratio is low in the tail regions of the extended CB functions, the tail parameters are fixed to values obtained from the Monte Carlo (MC) simulation.
 The mass position and the width parameters of the \upsis are left free for the integrated spectrum ($i.e.$ centrality class 0--90\%, $p_{\rm T}<15$ GeV/$c$ and $2.5 < y < 4$).
-Whereas for the signal extraction as a function of centrality, the mass position and width of the \upsis are fixed to the values obtained in the fit to the centrality-integrated (0--90\%) mass spectrum.
+Whereas for the signal extraction as a function of centrality, the mass position and width ($160 \pm 15$ MeV/$c^2$) of the \upsis are fixed to the values obtained in the fit to the centrality-integrated (0--90\%) mass spectrum.
 Finally, for studies as a function of \pt and $y$, the mass position and the width obtained for the centrality-integrated mass spectrum are scaled according to their evolution observed in the MC.
-Due to the poor S/B ratio for the higher mass states, the values of the mass of the \upsiss and \upsisss are fixed to the PDG mass differences with respect to the \upsis, and the ratio of \upsiss ($\Upsilon\text{(3S)}$) to \upsis widths is fixed to values from the MC simulation, $i.e.$ 1.03 (1.06).
+Due to the poor S/B ratio for the higher-mass states, the values of the mass of the \upsiss and \upsisss are fixed to the PDG mass differences with respect to the \upsis, and the ratio of \upsiss ($\Upsilon\text{(3S)}$) to \upsis widths is fixed to values from the MC simulation, $i.e.$ 1.03 (1.06).
 In the fit shown in Fig.~\ref{fig:mass_dist} only signals corresponding to the $\Upsilon\text{(1S)}$ and $\Upsilon\text{(2S)}$ are visible, since the $\Upsilon\text{(3S)}$ contribution is compatible with zero events.
 Alternatively, the combinatorial background is modeled with the event-mixing method.
 In this approach, an invariant mass dimuon spectrum is constructed by pairing muons from different events with similar multiplicities as described in~\cite{Adam:2016rdg}.
 The combinatorial background is then subtracted from the raw dimuon spectrum (right panel of Fig.~\ref{fig:mass_dist}) and the resulting distribution is fitted with the sum of three extended CB and an exponential function to account for the residual background.
 Finally, the number of detected \upsi resonances, $N^{\Upsilon}$, is obtained as the average~\cite{ALICE-Quarkonia-signal-extraction} of the fitting methods described above (and also below in the discussion on signal systematics), leading to $N^{\Upsilon{\rm (1S)}}$ = $1126\pm53\text{(stat)}\pm47\text{(syst)}$ and $N^{\Upsilon{\rm (2S)}}$ = $77\pm33\text{(stat)}\pm17\text{(syst)}$.